elmtree-askmo/cloudcannon-app/content/learn/education-studies/list-three-core-values-that-might-impact-career-decisions.md

 url: /learn/education-studies/questions/list-three-core-values-that-might-impact-career-decisions
 score: -1.0
 related_article1:
-    id: 168461
+    id: 168460
-    title: What traits are commonly suited for specific careers?
+    title: >-
+        How do personal traits influence career choice?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-traits-are-commonly-suited-for-specific-careers
+    url: /learn/education-studies/questions/how-do-personal-traits-influence-career-choice
 related_article2:
-    id: 168460
+    id: 168464
-    title: How do personal traits influence career choice?
+    title: >-
+        What are the general categories of skills and why are they important?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-personal-traits-influence-career-choice
+    url: /learn/education-studies/questions/what-are-the-general-categories-of-skills-and-why-are-they-important
 related_article3:
-    id: 168462
+    id: 168467
-    title: How can aligning skills and values with careers benefit career planning?
+    title: >-
+        What is the significance of work values in career choices?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-aligning-skills-and-values-with-careers-benefit-career-planning
+    url: /learn/education-studies/questions/what-is-the-significance-of-work-values-in-career-choices
 related_article4:
-    id: 168469
+    id: 168457
-    title: What is the role of media in shaping values?
+    title: >-
+        What are subject-specific skills and how do they differ from general skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-media-in-shaping-values
+    url: /learn/education-studies/questions/what-are-subjectspecific-skills-and-how-do-they-differ-from-general-skills
 related_article5:
-    id: 168464
+    id: 168463
-    title: What are the general categories of skills and why are they important?
+    title: >-
+        What are some online resources available for career planning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-general-categories-of-skills-and-why-are-they-important
+    url: /learn/education-studies/questions/what-are-some-online-resources-available-for-career-planning
 ---

 &nbsp;